digao666/valentines-gift/README.md

 ```

 ## Credit
-The assets used were taken from the game "Stardew Valley", and all rights belong to the original game creator, ConcernApe.
+The assets used were taken from the game "Stardew Valley", and all rights belong to the original game creator, ConcernedApe.
 A link to buy the game can be found here - [Stardew Valley](https://www.stardewvalley.net/)